|Restrictions:||OU applicants only|

 - Ambassador Perkins Scholarship - awarded to students with at least a 3.0 GPA studying in Africa, the Middle East, Asia, South and Central America.

-Accommodations for Summer 2015 are still under consideration.
-Students generally live together in a mixture of hotels and guesthouses that vary with each city visited.
+Accommodations for Summer 2016 are still under consideration.
+Students generally live together in hotels that vary with each city visited.

 Your Study Abroad Adviser for Journey to China is Shanna Vincent.
 Please contact Shanna by email or make an appointment if you have any questions about this program.